-The balance of the schools budget left after deduction of centrally retained funds is termed the individual schools budget (ISB).
-Expenditure items in the non-schools education budget must be retained centrally although earmarked allocations may be made to schools.
+The balance of the schools' budget left after deduction of centrally retained funds is termed the individual school's budget (ISB).
+Expenditure items in the non-school education budget must be retained centrally although earmarked allocations may be made to schools.